babeard/svelte-heroicons/README.md

 # Credit

-All credit goes to Tailwind Labs for designing the icons and to the [svg-to-svelte](https://github.com/metonym/svg-to-svelte) library for the tooling to wrap them as Svelte components.
+All credit goes to Tailwind Labs for designing the icons and to the original ancestor to this fork [rgossiaux/svelte-heroicons](https://github.com/rgossiaux/svelte-heroicons).